NU Alert | Emergency Notification System

 As part of Northeastern University’s ongoing effort to ensure a safe environment, the university utilizes the NU Emergency Notification System [ENS], known as NU Alert.
 The NU Alert ENS is a comprehensive communications solution that allows the university to quickly disseminate an urgent message through multiple communication mediums.

 Northeastern employs the NU Alert system to communicate emergency notifications and timely warnings to the affected Northeastern University campus.
 NU Alert messages will be sent to all community members with contact information associated with the affected campus.
 The NU Alert system is updated on a daily basis through centralized University databases.
-Members of the community are reminded to update their University contact information at the beginning of each semester, or at any time, by visiting the the Student Hub (Students) or Workday Portal (Faculty/Staff) portal.
+Members of the community are reminded to update their University contact information at the beginning of each semester, or at any time, by visiting the the Student Hub (Students), Workday Portal (Faculty/Staff), or visit the Rave portal directly.
 A test of the NU Alert system is conducted on an annual basis to ensure proper functionality.

-Emergency Notification System messages are sent to every single member of the Northeastern University campus community who has current personal contact information registered on the Student Hub or Workday portal for the affected campus or audience.
+Emergency Notification System messages are sent to every single member of the Northeastern University campus community who has current personal contact information registered in Rave, the Student Hub, or the Workday portal for the affected campus or audience.
 Those individuals who do not have current personal contact information registered may not receive these critical messages.

 If you believe your information may be outdated, please follow the process above to update your personal contact information.